 Review the four forces that affect flight and discuss with students how thrust provides the forward force on the airplane.
 Ask students to explain in their own words the concept of action and reaction.
 Also, ask students how the mass of an object affects the force needed to move it.
-(Answer: Students should also understand that if one object were twice as large as another object, it would need twice as much force to move it the same amount.
-Students should also understand that two objects pushing off of each other would experience the same force.)
+(Answer: Expect students to also understand that if one object were twice as large as another object, it would need twice as much force to move it the same amount.
+Also expect tudents to also understand that two objects pushing off of each other experience the same force.)

 Discussion Question/Answer: Solicit, integrate and summarize student responses.

 - What are the four forces affecting airplane flight?
 (Answer: Lift, weight, thrust and drag.)

 - What is lift?
-(Answer: When the air pressure below a wing is greater than the air pressure above the wing, there is a net upward force called the lift.)
+(Answer: When the air pressure below a wing is greater than the air pressure above the wing, the net upward force is called the lift.)

 - What is weight?
 (Answer: The force with which a body is attracted to Earth or another celestial body, equal to the product of the object's mass and the acceleration of gravity.)

-- How does weight affect flight of an airplane?
-(Answer: Weight is the force that pulls an airplane back towards the earth.
+- How does weight affect airplane flight?
+(Answer: Weight is the force that pulls an airplane back towards the Earth.
 Weight must be overcome by lift, as discussed in Lesson 2 of the Airplanes unit, in order to achieve flight.
 The force of lift must be greater than the weight of an airplane for the airplane to climb.)